Kenya

 Explore the Nairobi Railway Museum and walk around the graffiti-laden streets!

 Post lunch, we decided to head off to explore the Railway Museum of Nairobi, which has an interesting collection showcasing the continent’s railway history, including locomotives of the highly controversial Kenya – Uganda Railways.
-Located adjacent to Nairobi railway station, the museum has coached and engines from the East African Railways, and it was opened in 1971 by East African Railways and Harbours Corporation.
-Surprisingly, in spite of its immense historical value, this museum isn’t visited by many – but it’s surely worth exploring!
+Located adjacent to Nairobi railway station, the museum has coaches and engines from the East African Railways, and it was opened in 1971 by East African Railways and Harbours Corporation.
+Surprisingly, despite its immense historical value, this museum isn’t visited by many – but it’s surely worth exploring!

 Other exhibits in the main gallery are original railway blueprints, construction models and smaller items such as an oil-burning headlamp, trolley bicycle, steam-operated bell, wood stove, Bombay lounge chair, tableware and a bench seat that was used by distinguished passengers, such as Theodore Roosevelt and the Prince of Wales.